 I ran up to New York last Tuesday for the Search Engine Strategies Conference and had a chance to spend some time with a number of friends whom I hadn’t seen in a while.
 It wasn’t long enough, but it was great to do some catching up and to meet some new folks.
 Thanks to everyone whom I had a chance to spend a little time with.

 One of the conversations that I had involved Google’s new Goog 411 telephone voice search.
 I hadn’t tried it out, but it was interesting to see that the service provides paid search results as well as Web results.

-We know that Google has been working on bringing advertising to radio, and they are doing some testing of Adwords with targeted audio ads.
+We know that Google has been working on bringing advertising to the radio, and they are doing some testing of Adwords with targeted audio advertising.

 A couple of recently published patent applications from Google explore audio ads in a large number of contexts that go far beyond just radio.

 I’m going to split a discussion of the patent applications, and what they discuss into more than one post, because there’s so much here.
 Today, some of the examples from the patent applications.

 The audio advertising examples cover a wide range of possibilities.